alex-gutev/live_cells/docs-src/docs/basics/cells.md

 :::important

-the value of a cell is referenced using the function call syntax, within a watch function, rather than accessing the value property directly.
+Within watch functions, the value of a cell is referenced using the function call operator rather than accessing the value property directly.

 :::

+There are a couple of important points to keep in mind when using `ValueCell.watch`:

+* The watch function is called once immediately when `ValueCell.watch` is called, to determine which cells are referenced within it.

+* `ValueCell.watch` automatically tracks which cells are referenced within the watch function, and registers it to be called when the values of the referenced cells change.
+This works even when the cells are referenced conditionally.

+* Within the watch function, the values of cells have to be referenced with the function call operator rather than the `value` property.
+The difference between the two is that `.value` only references the value, whereas the function call operator also tracks the cell as a referenced cell.

 Every call to `ValueCell.watch` adds a new watch function, for
 example: